bentoml/BentoML/docs/source/concepts.rst

   # Test invoking BentoService instance
   iris_classifier_service.predict([[5.1, 3.5, 1.4, 0.2]])

+  # Start a dev model server to test out the API endpoint locally
+  iris_classifier_service.start_dev_server()

+  # Stop the dev model server
+  iris_classifier_service.stop_dev_server()

-  # Save the entire prediction service to file bundle
+  # Save the entire prediction service to a BentoML bundle
   saved_path = iris_classifier_service.save()

-The saved BentoService file directory is called a Bento.
-It is a versioned file directory that contains all the information required to run this prediction service.
+The BentoML bundle is a file directory that contains all the code, files and configs that are required to run this prediction service.
+A :code:`bentoml.yml` file can be found under the directory that contains all the metadata about this bundle and how it can be used for inference workload.

-Think of Bento as a docker container image or a software binary, but for an ML model.
-A Bento can be  generated at the end of every training job, reflecting your newest code changes and training data changes.
-You can then easily store and distribute the Bento file, test the prediction service, and then update it to production model serving endpoint.
+BentoML bundle can be think of as a docker container image or a software binary for machine learning model serving.
+The BentoML bundle can be generated at each of your training job, and then easily stored and distributed for CI testing and deployment in production.

-BentoML keeps track of all the services saved and provides web UI and CLI commands for model management.
-By default, BentoML saves all the model files and metadata in the local file system.
-For team settings, it is recommended to run a shared BentoML server for the entire team, which stores all of their Bento files and metadata in the cloud (e.g. RDS, S3).
-This allows your ML team to easily share, find and use each others' models and model serving endpoints.
-:doc:`Read more about it here <guides/yatai_service>`.
+BentoML's model management component is called Yatai, it means food cart in Japanese, and you can think of it as where you'd store your bentos 🍱.
+Yatai provides CLI, Web UI, and Python API for accessing BentoML bundles you have created, and you can start a Yatai server for your team to manage all models on cloud storage(S3, GCS, MinIO etc) and build CI/CD workflow around it. :doc:`Lean more about it here <guides/yatai_service>`.

-BentoML CLI Listing recent Bento:
+Listing recent BentoML bundles created:

 .. code-block:: bash